 We were super-skint a few years back and never want to run out of food again.

-So, we make sure to keep stocked up on basic foods that we can make an easy meal if we run out of fresh foods.
+We make sure to keep stocked up on basic foods that we can make an easy meal if we run out of fresh foods, for whatever may happen.

 Naomi knows the burden of living on very little and became debt free by learning from past mistakes and following her own money saving tips and tricks.